choldgraf/choldgraf.github.io/_sources/posts/2021/2021-12-18-hybrid-tutorial-prerecord.md.txt

 Here are some of the benefits that I noticed:

-- It meant I could serve as presenter and assistant in one talk - two roles with one person!
+- I could serve as presenter and assistant in one talk - two roles with one person!
 - It gave me more control over the talk length and pacing, because I *knew* how much total time was there.
-- By recording it ahead of time, it meant that I was "done" with the talk much earlier than I normally am (usually I'm stressing about slides until a few moments before the talk)
+- By recording it ahead of time, I was "done" with the talk much earlier than I normally am (usually I'm stressing about slides until a few moments before the talk)
 - It also meant I had less anxiety before the event itself.

 I'll give this another shot the next time I'm giving a remote tutorial (or maybe an in-person tutorial by myself).